celsiusnarhwal/snowflake/README.md

 Conceptually, Snowflake itself is a spec-compliant OIDC provider and can be used like any other OIDC provider.

 > [!IMPORTANT]
-> Snowflake must be served over HTTPS.
+> Snowflake always requires HTTPS when being accessed from outside of `localhost`.

 ## Installation